 Medicare, Medicaid, Aging, Disability, Long-term Care

 Laura M. Keohane is an assistant professor in the Department of Health Policy at Vanderbilt University School of Medicine.
-Her research aims to generate robust evidence on how to achieve better health outcomes and provide affordable services for Medicare and Medicaid beneficiaries, especially those who face health care barriers due to age, disability, or socioeconomic circumstances.
-Keohane’s current projects focus on managed care initiatives for dual-eligible beneficiaries, benefit design for post-acute services, and Medicare spending growth.
+Her research focuses on policies that promote better health outcomes and provide affordable services for Medicare and Medicaid beneficiaries, especially those who face health care barriers due to frailty, disability, or limited socioeconomic resources.
+Dr. Keohane’s current projects examine managed care alignment initiatives for dual-eligible beneficiaries, post-acute benefits in Medicare Advantage plans, and Medicaid and Medicare policies that can support aging in place for older low-income adults with diabetes and dementia.
 Dr. Keohane’s research is funded by a K01 Career Development Award from the National Institute on Aging.

-Keohane completed her doctoral degree in Health Services Research at Brown University in 2015.
-She holds a B.A. from Wesleyan University and a M.S. in health policy and management from the Harvard School of Public Health.
+Dr. Keohane holds a PhD in health services research from Brown University and a MS in health policy and management from the Harvard School of Public Health.